Generating C-code for neural networks

 mlp_model = Chain( Dense( 1=>2), Dense(2=>1) )

-Here is an illustration of this multilayer neural network.
+Here is an illustration of this multi-layered neural network.

-This model is initialised with random values, but can already take vectors, matrices and more as input.
-Note that a neural network always needs a vector of parameters, even if they are symbolic variables, as input.
+This model is initialized with random values, but it can already accept vectors, matrices, and more as input.
+Note that neural networks always require that a vector of parameters be passed to the input, even if they are symbolic variables.

 using Symbolics